Best Soil for Growing Cannabis: Indoor and Outdoor

 Growing Medium Options

 Not all cannabis is grown in traditional soil.
-Here are the main options and what each one involves.
+The main options:

-Rockwool is a fibrous material made from spun volcanic rock.
-It’s commonly used as a seedling starter or in hydroponic systems.
-Rockwool holds water well and provides good aeration for roots, but it requires pH buffering before use and is not reusable.
+Rockwool: Spun volcanic rock, commonly used as a seedling starter or in hydroponic systems.
+Requires pH buffering before use and is not reusable.
+Less common as a standalone medium for home growers.

 Indoor Soil Recommendations

-For any of these mixes, if the texture feels dense in your hands, add 20–30% perlite by volume before filling your pots.
-See our pot size guide for how container size affects your soil volume and watering frequency.
+For any of these, if the texture feels dense in your hands, add 20 to 30% perlite before filling pots.
+See our pot size guide for how container size affects watering frequency and soil volume.

 Outdoor Soil Recommendations